 Cannabis-free soil cultivation using a hydroponic method, also known as "hydro-growth," has become one of the most popular and efficient methods in recent years.
-This method leads to a higher quality, faster and more cost effective product.
+This method leads to high quality, faster and more cost effective production.
 Here's all you need to know about home-grown Cannabis Hydro, including a list of pros and cons and 5 best practices.
 The Complete Guide

 Hydro.
 A seemingly dull agricultural word that conjures a mischievous smile on the faces of Cannabis consumers when they recall the taste, the intoxicating smell, and the powerful influence of cannabis of this kind.

-When a Cannabis consumer notes that the flower in his hands is 'hydro', he usually means that his quality is high and his influence is strong.
+When consumer Cannabis notes that the flower in his hands is 'hydro', he usually means that his quality is high and his influence is strong.

 But why 'Hydro' is good, and in general - what do you mean when you say "Hydro"?